 - Hire enough mental health caregivers that they are not continually understaffed.

-- Pay children's services workers commensurate with the incredible stress encountered in their jobs.
+- Pay children's services workers commensurate with the incredible stress they encounter in their jobs.

 - Hire more children's services workers so they can give adequate attention to each case they are assigned.